Hardin County Farm Museum - preserving the past, for the future.

 Yearly events at the museum include:

 Pancake Breakfasts served inside the barn on the 1st Saturday of each month, May, June, July, September, October from 7:00 – 9:30 am.
 Cost is a free-will donation.

 Threshing Festival and Power Show is the last full weekend in July as a two day event.
 Admission to the festival is free.
 A pancake breakfast and Thresher’s Noon Dinner are served both days as fundraising events.
 Join the volunteers in the field as they thresh the bundles of oats the old-fashioned way and bale the straw.
 Enjoy the schedule of events which may include a historical presentation, lesson or spelling bee in the one-room school, a concert or hymn sing in the old country church, crafts, Bingo, and more.
 Visit the farm animals in the petting barn or try the kid's games/activities outside.
 Lastly, take a walk through farming history with the Power and Tractor Show and the various buildings full of historical rural iowa artifacts.

 Greenbelt Tractorcade is the third Saturday in August.
 A pancake breakfast is served from 7:00 – 9:30 am and everyone is welcome.
 Cost is free will donation.
 Tractor drivers are welcome to register and join in the ride which leaves the museum grounds at 9:30 am.
 The public is encouraged to view the tractors and see them off on their ride.
 Typically the ride goes a different 40 mile round trip route each year winding through the beautiful back roads of rural Hardin County, Iowa.
 The Iowa River runs through and is a beautiful backdrop for many of the routes.
 A lunch stop is planned and lunch is served to the drivers by the museum volunteers.

-Harvest Moon Barn Dance is the second Saturday in October.
+Harvest Moon Supper and Barn Dance is the first Saturday in October.
 Start the evening out by joining us for supper from 5:00 – 7:00 pm.
 The supper is by free will donation and is the last fundraiser of the year.